What is phishing?

 Require staff to use two different components for login, such as a PIN or password and something he possesses (a phone).

 Use email security gateway with real-time phishing intelligence that draws from large data sources and analytics and provides continuous protection from emerging threats.

-Consider training your staff on how to spot phishing attempts with a simulated phishing attack.
+Train your staff spotting phishing attempts with a simulated attack.